 In order to apply for a fiction mentorship, you must have completed any two of the following courses at the Australian Writers’ Centre:

 - Creative Writing Stage 1

-- Writing Books for Children and Young Adults
+- How to Write for Children and Young Adults

 You will have completed either the online or face-to-face versions.
 If you have not completed at least two of the courses you are not eligible for mentoring.

 You need to apply for a mentorship – please fill in the form below to receive more information and an application form.